Members visit free all year! Join or renew today.

-The Zoo’s Rodrigues fruit bats live in a colony of five animals – one male and four females.
-Because the bats are all very similar in appearance, each wears a colored band attached to a part of the wing called the “thumb”.
+The Zoo’s Rodrigues fruit bats live in a colony of 35 animals— fifteen males, fifteen females, and five unsexed juveniles.
+Because the bats are all very similar in appearance, each adult wears a colored band attached to a part of the wing called the “thumb.”
 This color-coding allows keepers to tell individuals apart.

 Rare Animal Conservation Center

 In captivity, the average lifespan of this bat seems to be about 20 years.
 Their lifespan in the wild is currently unknown.